 If you are not seeing this kind of window, but rather the browser automatically opens the HTML document, you may need to change your browser settings so that it always asks you where to save a file.
 For example, in Chrome, the setting looks like this:

-With this option, you can connect your BEE with your sending app or ESP to easily send your messages from BEE to the ESP.
-Select the application that you want to export the message to, and follow the instructions on the screen.
+With this option, you can connect your BEE with your sending app or ESP to easily send your emails from BEE to the ESP.
+Select the application that you want to export the email to, and follow the instructions on the screen.

 If you choose this option, you will be prompted to select one of these formats:

-- One long page: to create a PDF document based on the message size (the document will be as long as the email requires it to be, without page breaks)
+- One long page: to create a PDF document based on the email size (the document will be as long as the email requires it to be, without page breaks)

 - US Letter